henriquecido/SimpleCalculator/README.md

 To use Simple Calculator, follow these steps:

 ```
-With the project running on your android emulator, you can perform mathematical operations, such as addition, subtraction, division, and multiplication.
+With the project running on your android emulator, you can perform mathematical operations:
+such as addition, subtraction, division, and multiplication.
 ```

 ## 📫 Contributing to Simple Calculator